What If We Don’t Select You?

 Page Highlights:

-• How to answer : “What if we reject you”
+• How to answer : “What if we don’t select you?”

 Why is : “What if we don’t select you for this job” asked?

-How to answer : “What if we reject you”
+How to answer : “What if we don't select you?”

 This is a tricky question.
-How you answer this question reflects a lot about your personality, especially how you will handle situations where your plan does not work out.
-Therefore it is important that you know give a justifiable answer.
-Below we have given some points to help you frame an answer:
+Your answer reflects a lot about your personality, especially how you handle situations where your plan does not work out.
+Therefore, it is important that you provide a justifiable answer.
+Below, we have listed some points to help you frame your answer.

 Points to Avoid

-Sample Answer: "What if we don't select you?"
+Sample Answer: "What if we don't select you for this job?"

 Refer the sample answers given below.